 Tips If You’re Just Starting to Investing

-- Ask an expert.
-Investing is a complicated process that requires significant research to make informed decisions.
+- Investing is a complicated process that requires significant research to make informed decisions.
 If you don’t want to do all the work yourself, consider speaking to a financial advisor.
 A matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
 First you’ll answer a series of questions about your situation and goals.
 Then the program will narrow down your options from thousands of advisors to up to three registered investment advisors who suit your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.

 Photo credit: ©iStock.com/vadimguzhva